sharib-vision/EndoCV2021-polyp_det_seg_gen/README.md

 # EndoCV2021-polyp_det_seg_gen

 ## About:
-This repo is designated to evaluation of methods developed for [EndoCV2021](https://endocv2021.grand-challenge.org) (3rd International Endoscopy Computer Vision Challenge and Workshop in conjuenction to IEEE ISBI 2021) challenge, "Addressing generalisability in polyp detection and segmentation".
-Several tools that may help participants to assess their method are provided.
+This repo is designated for the evaluation of methods developed in [EndoCV2021](https://endocv2021.grand-challenge.org) (3rd International Endoscopy Computer Vision Challenge and Workshop in conjuenction to IEEE ISBI 2021) challenge, "Addressing generalisability in polyp detection and segmentation".
+Several tools that may help participants to assess their methods are provided.

 ## Where to find what?